 This is the results screen showing the final report for arterial stiffness.
 This example test report shows a type 1 graph, which is excellent arterial compliance (flexibility).
 When the machine arrives, it also comes with a manual and an interpretive guide so that you can easily interpret the results.
 The Max Pulse arterial stiffness report includes a very powerful feature.
 The report shows what percentage of heartbeats fell into each category.
 When the heart beats, it does so a little bit differently each and every time.
 So while the machine will give you an overall type from 1-7, it will also show you percentages next to each type.
-In this instance, notice that the patient had 60.4% of their heart beats fall in type 1 and the rest were type 2.
+In this instance, notice that the patient had 60.4% of their heartbeats fall in type 1 and the rest were type 2.
 This shows a type 1 starting to degrade to a type 2.
 When you see lower scores these percentages become more and more important.
-For example one person may score a type 2 result that is split between type 1 and type 2.
+For example, one person may score a type 2 result that is split between type 1 and type 2.
 That is good.
 Another person might score a type 2 result that is split between a type 2 and type 3.
 That is concerning and the patient should take that degradation seriously.

 Heart Rate Variability Test Report

-The Max Pulse is an FDA Approved Class II Medical Device.
+The Max Pulse is an FDA 501K Approved Class II Medical Device.

 Get Your Max Pulse Today!

-Please Call: (210) 610-2521 for More Info
+Or Call: (210) 610-2521 for More Info